amitpal97/Interview-Docs-2024-2025/README.md

 What is hoc diff between hoc and callback
 How many type of function is their in js
 Data types in js
+what is edge workers and services worker and webworker

 Aem